 Planning ahead is the most important step.
-The dollar threshold of the acquisition will determine whether the procurement will need to be competitively procured.
-If the procurement will be competitive, you should plan ahead to ensure timeliness and efficiency.
+The dollar threshold of the acquisition will determine whether the procurement will need to be competed.
+If the procurement will be competed, you should plan ahead to ensure timeliness and efficiency.
 Urgency of a purchase because of lack of prior planning is not an acceptable reason to rush a purchase through.
 The competitive process can be lengthy depending on the complexity of the acquisition.
-Therefore, we recommend that you begin planning by utilizing the elements below.
+Therefore, we recommend that you begin planning by utilizing the elements under B.1. below as well as Chapter 3 Competition and Procurement Planning.